 - A copy of the homes brochure must be given to the prospective Service User as well as an information pack.

 - Assessment forms should be completed in as much detail as possible on a visit to the prospective Service User.
-Information can be obtained from the referrer if the future resident lives too far away.
+Information can be obtained from the referer if the future resident lives too far away.

 - Cooperation from the Service User, the GP, Hospital must be obtained when producing the Medical checklist.

 The Home is registered to admit elderly service users.